colonelwatch/dotfiles/README.md

 # dotfiles

-If I ever need to nuke the Linux install on my XPS, this repo documents everything I need to get back up and running again, including a bootstrap script that automates as much of the process as possible.
+If I ever need to nuke the Linux install on my laptop, this repo documents everything I need to get back up and running again, including a bootstrap script that automates as much of the process as possible.
 This includes things that are specific to my hardware.

 ## Pre-Install